Dissolved Air Flotation (DAF) industrial wastewater process for complex pollutants

 Simon Kimber said: “One of the things that made this job challenging was the unknown composition of the black bag run-off.
 Household waste can contain a huge variety of substances, including animal products, medicines, chemicals, oils and food waste.”

-WPL has particular expertise in handling hard-to-treat effluents.
-The company’s engineers first visited the London site in September 2015 and took samples to ascertain what sort of substances a tailor-made wastewater treatment plant would need to process.
+We have particular expertise in handling hard-to-treat effluents.
+The company’s engineers visited the London siteand took samples to ascertain what sort of substances a tailor-made wastewater treatment plant would need to process.

 Testing showed of 14,600mg/l chemical oxygen demand (COD), 12,300mg/l suspended solids, 325mg/l ammonia, 45mg/l phosphorus and 915mg/l oil and fats.
 Once the levels of pollutants had been tested in the lab, WPL carried out an onsite pilot study to ascertain how various treatment options would work in practice.